mohammadafsheen6-cpu/fake-job-app/README.md

 # fake-job-app
-"Fake Jon Detection using Machine Learning and Streamlit"
+"Fake Job Detection using Machine Learning and Streamlit"